 Why It’s So Dangerous for Addicts in Recovery

 Depression and addiction are a combination considered a co-occurring disorder.
-Co-occurring disorders, such as addiction and insomnia or addiction and mood disorders like depression, can make treatment itself more complex: the disorder and addiction may both require treatment, or treatment may need to be extended or repeated to more fully address both conditions.
+Co-occurring disorders, such as substance abuse and insomnia or substance abuse and mood disorders like depression, can make treatment itself more complicated: the disorder and addiction may both require treatment, or treatment may need to be extended or repeated to more adequately address both conditions.

-Self-care, persistence, and productivity are important components of long-term recovery from addiction.
+Self-care, persistence, and productivity are essential components of long-term recovery from addiction.
 All three can be severely adversely impacted by SAD.

 What to Do for SAD

-Since feelings of depression may not be easily noticed in oneself, it’s important for the entire “team” around an addict in recovery to be familiar with symptoms and what to do about it: care providers and loved ones can play an important part in assisting recovery.
+Since feelings of depression may not be easily noticed in oneself, it’s important for the entire “team” around an addict in recovery to be familiar with symptoms and what to do about it: care providers and loved ones can play a significant role in assisting recovery.

-Step 1: Look for signs that a friend or loved one has taken a turn for the worse, in terms of mood.
+Step 1: Look for signs that a friend or loved one has taken a turn for the worse, regarding mood.
 Common characteristics include the list in the article above, but also if you notice: